thewca/wca-documents/documents/policies/external/Regional Organization Support.md

 1. Annual budget allocation
    1. The WCA Board will approve as part of the annual budget a total maximum budget for Regional Organization support for the year.
 2. Application
    1. Regional Organizations (including organizations recognised to act on behalf of a Regional Organization in a subsection of the area which a Regional Organization covers, hereafter referred to as Sub-Regional Organizations) or WCA Delegates may apply for funding grants via the process as determined by the Finance Committee (WFC).
+Further details, including detailed application criteria and forms, [can be found here](https://docs.google.com/document/d/1Otst6WwbhM1w3b9gdqnuZHjhnpl-OX5MolO3JB2YKHE/edit?usp=sharing).
 3. Funding Grant Eligibility and Purposes
    1. Regional Organizations, Sub-Regional Organizations or WCA Delegates may apply for funding grants for the following purposes:
       1. To cover costs associated with establishing a Regional Organization for an area and/or to register that organization with the appropriate local authorities;